civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 3

-      **(1)** Subject to subsection (2), this Act is binding on Her Majesty in right of Canada, on the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service and **office of the Parliamentary Budget Officer** and on Her Majesty in right of a province.
+      **(1)** Subject to subsection (2), this Act is binding on Her Majesty in right of Canada, on the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service and office of the Parliamentary Budget Officer and on Her Majesty in right of a province.

   **(2)** The portion of subsection 3(2) of the Act before paragraph (a) is replaced by the following:

-    **(2)** The Governor in Council may by order exempt Her Majesty in right of Canada, or the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or **office of the Parliamentary Budget Officer**, as represented by the person or persons named in the order, from any or all provisions of this Act or the regulations, and such an exemption may be
+    **(2)** The Governor in Council may by order exempt Her Majesty in right of Canada, or the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, as represented by the person or persons named in the order, from any or all provisions of this Act or the regulations, and such an exemption may be

+##### Royal Canadian Mounted Police Act

+### Section 173.1

+Subsection 45.47(5) of the `Royal Canadian Mounted Police Act` is replaced by the following:

+**(5)** This section applies despite subsection 13(1) of the `Auditor General Act` and subsection 79.4(1) of the `Parliament of Canada Act`.

 ##### Parliamentary Employment and Staff Relations Act